tbenade/wercker-devcenter/source/articles/contributions/index.md

 This section describes third party articles, boxes, steps and other types of contributions to wercker.

 <div data-alert class="alert-box">
-  Note: Third part contributions are unsupported by wercker.
+  Note: Third party contributions are unsupported by wercker.
 </div>

 * Golang box